Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 5. More Payment Options for 2023

 There is steady momentum in the direction of a “super app,” similar to large China-based platforms.
-Apps such as China’s AliPay, India’s Paytm, Singapore’s Grab, Indonesia’s GoTo, Vietnam’s Zalo, and South Korea’s Kakao are combining shopping, payments, financing, and banking products together and making smartphones the nexus not just of social media and communication, but every aspect of a person’s life.
+Apps such as China’s AliPay, India’s Paytm, Singapore’s Grab, Indonesia’s GoTo, Vietnam’s Zalo, and South Korea’s Kakao are combining shopping, payments, financing, together with banking products.
+Along with the rise of social commerce, that has helped make smartphones the nexus of social media and communication, but every aspect of a person’s life.

 With Amazon’s popular Subscribe and Save, sellers enjoy free standard shipping on auto-deliveries and the option to schedule deliveries on a specific Subscribe & Save delivery day.
 Eligible products often come at a discounted price on the Amazon and Amazon Marketplace price.